www-splitcells-net/net.splitcells.network.community/src/main/md/net/splitcells/network/community/features/2024-11-13-t37-solve-sport-lesson-assignment.md

                           * [ ] Do not use text-area ID in XSL.
                           * [ ] Correctly create dynamic buttons.
                           * [ ] Mark initial main tab button as select at start.
+                          * [ ] Tab buttons shouls select content by ID and not CSS, as there can be only element per tab content.
                   * [ ] Remove old horizontal tab buttons.
                   * [ ] Implement optimization for colloquium planning example.
             * [ ] Implement proper user friendly error handling.